 Here is a snippet of our article - which outlines our concerns as well as action steps that parents can take at home and at school:

-by Geralyn McLaughlin, Diane Levin & Nancy Carlsson-Paige
+Are the Common Core State Standards failing our kids? by Geralyn McLaughlin, Diane Levin & Nancy Carlsson-Paige

 If you are the parent of a young child, chances are you have seen firsthand that kindergarten has changed dramatically since you were young.
 There has been a well-documented, though highly controversial, push-down of academics into the earlier years.
 If your child is just now entering school, you may not have experienced this change – though you may have heard much debate about the Common Core State Standards.